 Get the Ultimate Guide to Maximizing Channel Sales

 Channel Sales Metrics to Ensure the Success of Your Channel Partner Program

 “If you can’t measure it, you can’t improve it.” – Peter Drucker

 Not sure where to start?
 Look at the metrics you track internally.
-Channel partners metrics should mirror those of your internal sales metrics, at least to some degree.
+KPIs for partnerships should mirror those of your internal sales metrics, at least to some degree.
 Key criteria like speed to lead and revenue vs. profitability set a good baseline for your measurement.